 Need help testing and repairing a running toilet?
 Are you familiar with the sounds you hear from your toilet after you have pushed the lever?
 You will generally hear the sound of slow running water for about a minute.
-After the water in the tank successfully flows down into the bowl to fill it, the water will turn off, and you should not hear it anymore.
+After the water in the tank successfully flows down into the bowl to fill it, the water will turn off.
+At that point, your toilet should be completely silent.
+If you still hear a sound, whether you notice running water or not, you probably have a running toilet.

-If you do hear sounds after the minute has passed and it does not stop, you have a running toilet in your home.
-A running toilet will not be the biggest plumbing emergency one can have, but it can result in a significant amount of waste.
-While a running toilet may not cause as much trouble as a clogged toilet can cause, if the running toilet is not checked and repaired in time, the problem you are having in your home can result in gallons of water being wasted.
-Not only will you waste a significant amount of water, but you will also waste a significant amount of money.
+Again, if you do hear sounds after the minute has passed, you have a running toilet in your home.
+A running toilet will not be the biggest plumbing emergency one can have.
+However, it can result in a significant amount of waste and run up your water bill.
+Of course a running toilet may not cause as much trouble as a clogged toilet can cause.
+But, if the running toilet is not checked and repaired in time it will create issues.
+The problem you are having in your home can result in gallons of water being wasted, and the irritating sound of running water day and night.
+This will result in you wasting a significant amount of water, and you will also waste a significant amount of money.

-A toilet that constantly runs can waste up to 200 gallons of water each day, and this can equate to over 6,000 gallons of wasted water each month.
-If you do not notice that your toilet is constantly running or if you notice the running toilet and do not have it repaired, you can spend up to an additional $1, 000 per year in your water bill.
+A toilet that constantly runs can waste up to 200 gallons of water each day.
+This can equate to over 6,000 gallons of wasted water each month.
+If you do not notice that your toilet is constantly running, you can do a simple dye test.
+Simply place some food or clothing dye inside your toilet tank, then see if it appears inside the bowl. if you notice the running toilet and do not have it repaired, you can spend up to an additional $1,000.00 per year in your water bill.